jrb467/Board-Game-Site/README.md

 Based on the Laravel PHP framework.

 **NOTE**: An old-ish project.
+Isn't actually even synced up on my local machine anymore, here mostly for archival purposes.
 Ignore the frontend, it's pretty ugly.
 Although maybe you'll think the same of the backend.

+Also it may straight up not work.
+It should after some fiddling, but no gaurauntees.

 ### How to Run